rytsikau/ee.Yrewind/README.md

 To save 15 minutes of the stream from yesterday 10:45AM to 11:00AM, at 1080p:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=Y:1045 -duration=15

-To save 1 hour of the stream from 04:55AM to 05:55AM on May 5, 2020, at 720p, to specified directory:
+To save 1 hour of the stream from 04:55AM to 05:55AM on May 5, 2020, at 720p, to specified folder:
 >     yrewind -url=9Auq9mYxFEE -start=20200505:0455 -resolution=720 -output='d:\Saved_streams\'

 To save 90 minutes of the stream, starting from half an hour ago, at the highest available resolution: